rikumleppanen/direct-marketing-list/documentation/UserManual.md

 By giving a name to a new contact list marketing people can know exactly where and when the contact was acquired.

 By giving a name to a new marketing list marketing people can know exactly where and when the consents were used in marketing campaigns.

+The user does not need to worry about the parsing of data or the fact that a same contact might be obtained from several times - thus a worry about duplicates, since the system can handle these variations in case of phone numbers and email addresses.